kiboschool/programming1-population-analysis/README.md

 ## Your Task

 Use the provided datasets to create a new dataset with each country's population density.

+Your program should write an output file as a CSV, similar to the input datasets.
+Write your new dataset to the file `pop_density.csv`.

 For each country, the new dataset should include:

 - Name
 - Country Code